chrisstef/coin-compass/README.md

 ## Overview

-Coin Compass is a cryptocurrency price aggregator using Next.js 14 and the CoinGecko API.
+Coin Compass is a cryptocurrency price aggregator using Next.js 14 and CoinGecko API.

 ## Tech Stack